FAST-LB/pyGCodeDecode/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

 ## What is this repository for?
-The analysis of GCode either in Slicer softwares or in dedicated GCode analyzer tools just shows target process parameters.
-The real process velocity is determined by the firmware of the real printer.
-The real velocity is expected to deviate from the target velocity at times of acceleration and deceleration.
-To model this behaviour `pyGCodeDecode` has been developed, which in contrast to existing software such as [Prusa Slicer][prusa_slicer] or [gCodeViewer][gcodeviewer] consideres and visualizes these influences.
-A comparison between the simulated acceleration approach and the raw GCode target velocity is illustrated below.
+For the analysis of GCode, slicers or dedicated analyzer tools, such as [Prusa Slicer][prusa_slicer] or [gCodeViewer][gcodeviewer], merely display target process parameters.
+The actual process velocity however is determined by the firmware of the printer.
+Velocities are expected to deviate significantly from the target velocity at times of acceleration and deceleration. `pyGCodeDecode` aims to model the machine's actual behavior and visualize its influence.
+A visual comparison between the simulated acceleration approach and the raw GCode target velocity is shown below.

 ![comparison](https://media.githubusercontent.com/media/FAST-LB/pyGCodeDecode/main/paper/comparison.png)